wklenk/lmic-rpi-lora-gps-hat/README.md

 Modifications necessary: None

 This example does not use radio, it just periodically logs a counter value.
-Can be used to checked if the timer implementation on RPi works as expected.
+Can be used to checked if the timer implementation on RPi works as expected and if SPI communication with the radio board is possible.

     cd examples/hello
     make clean